Marcus Paus: Musical style

 Paus has referred to himself as a "melodist," stating that "melody is to music what a scent is to the senses: it jogs our memory.
 It gives face to form, and identity and character to the process and proceedings.
 It is not only a musical subject, but a manifestation of the musically subjective.
 It carries and radiates personality with as much clarity and poignancy as harmony and rhythm combined.
 As such a powerful tool of communication, melody serves not only as protagonist in its own drama, but as messenger from the author to the audience."
-He considers himself to be a "musical dramatist" who uses his music to "empathise with something pre-existing" to convey "something that is human."
+He considers himself to be a "musical dramatist" or storyteller who uses his music to "empathise with something pre-existing" to convey "something that is human."

 Paus has said that "words are my passion.
 If I weren't a composer, I would probably have endeavoured to become a poet or writer.
 Perhaps my father, with his love for the relation of words and music, had something to do with that (...)
 I set what I love, and what I cannot resist.
 Setting poetry is an urge (...)
 I think of music as subtext and symbolism."
 Paus is a member of the Riksmål Society and in a 2002 interview he linked his views on music to his views on language.